 Quick guide on getting a mortgage agreement in principle and the information that is required.

 This article provides generic information on the Mortgage Agreement in Principle process.
-I strong advise that your first port of call, after reading this article, should be to contact a professional and independent mortgage broker, such as Niche Advice, who will run through the preparation for your specific case and circumstances.
+I strongly advise that your first port of call, after reading this article, should be to contact a professional and independent mortgage broker, such as Niche Advice, who will run through the preparation for your specific case and circumstances.
 They will also be able to provide advice on the house buying process and the full application processes.

 What is an ‘Agreement In Principle’ (AIP)?